bloxstreet/support/staff-information/store-jobs.md

 ---
 # Store Jobs
 {: .no_toc }
-This guide will outline the many departments BloxStreet staff members are permitted to work at, along with in-depth instructions on how to provide guests with the most pleasant experience possible.
+This guide will highlight the various departments available for staff members at BloxStreet and provide detailed instructions on how to ensure a pleasant customer experience.

 ## Table of contents
 {: .no_toc .text-delta }